Star Wars: Clone Wars

 Is it any good?

-Animated with simplistic, clean-line art (it avoids looking like cheaply Xeroxed Saturday-morning stuff of yesteryear), Star Wars: Clone Wars seems to have been made for viewers who thought the Star Wars series didn't deliver enough on the "wars" part of the title.
+Star Wars: Clone Wars is animated with simplistic, clean-line art (it avoids looking like cheaply Xeroxed Saturday-morning stuff of yesteryear).
+It seems to have been made for viewers who thought the Star Wars series didn't deliver enough on the "wars" part of the title.
 The first set of adventures is practically nonstop combat and explosions.
 Boom!
 Whoosh!
 Whew!
 Titanic battles unfold between high-tech armies and space pilots, while good and evil knights duel one-on-one with light-sabers.
 Many of these setpieces are spectacular in concept and scope -- but pretty deadening in large doses.

 The voiceover actors (nearly none of whom carried over from the movies) speak so infrequently you wonder if they were being paid by the word.
 Not until Vol. 2 do we get some actual dialog and relatively meaningful dramatic plotlines, with hints of ill-fated Annakin Skywalker's emotional turmoil as he ascends prematurely to the rank of Jedi, gives in to fits of violence and vengeance, and hides his taboo romance with Princess Padme Amidala.
 Viewers unfamiliar with the Star Wars universe (unlikely they'll even be watching) may be hopelessly confused about the reason for the wars, the clones, etc. But the young and the hardcore LucasFans will enjoy cameo appearances by many of the non-human creatures who flickered through the past features.
 Yes, there are wookiees.
 No, there is no Jar-Jar Binks.